jneurock/rocky-codes/src/content/posts/better-code-reviews.md

 </p>

-I can understand the temptation to leave hints, you don’t want to take away someone’s opportunity to figure things out themselves, but unless they specifically ask for hints, this is a big assumption.
+I can understand the temptation to leave hints, you don’t want to take away someone’s opportunity to figure things out for themselves, but unless they specifically ask for hints, this is a big assumption.
 When in doubt, there’s no harm in asking: “Would you prefer if I give you hints about code changes or just ask for them directly?”